vrag99/Sui-FL/README.md

 <div align="center">

 Sui-FL is a platform designed to enable secure and privacy-preserving model training across distributed datasets, where data providers can share encrypted datasets for AI model training.
-Sui Smart contacts serve as a backbone for aggregation and AI operations, while Walrus is the storage solution for distributed weights.
+Sui Smart contacts serve as a backbone for aggregation and AI operations, while Walrus is the storage solution for model data.

 </div>